 Job Locations and Reviews

-Completed preventative maintenance agreement visit for Club AC8-12 service on residential air conditioning system.
-Performed electrical diagnostics using clamp meter to verify system amperage at 90.3 amps, inspected condenser unit wiring connections, and assessed outdoor unit components including condensate drain system and electrical circuits to ensure proper operation and system efficiency.
+Completed preventative maintenance agreement visit for Club AC8-12 service plan on residential air conditioning system.
+Performed electrical diagnostics using clamp meter on outdoor condensing unit, recording amperage reading of 55.8 amps at compressor circuit to verify proper electrical operation and system performance within manufacturer specifications.